American Psychological Association job in Washington, DC

 Minimum Qualifications

-* Current American Heart Association or American Red Cross CPR certification,
+* Current CPR certification by the American Heart Association or the American Red Cross required.

-* Must maintain MA and CPR certification/registration during employment.
+* Must maintain MA and CPR certification/registration during duration of employment in this position.

 Preferred Qualifications